atilatech/atlas/README.md

 # Atlas
 Atila's Tool for Learning any Subject (starting with crypto).
-An open-source search engine.

-Atlas is a tool that allows you to parse a collection of URLs, index them into database and make it searchable.
+Atlas is a search engine that allows you to parse a collection of URLs, index them into a database and make it searchable.

 ## Installation